etag/etag_setup/README.md

 !!!
 This is not intended for production or running on a public server!
 All credentials contained in these files should be changed before running. !!!

-These scripts will install dependencies and configure the underlying [cyberCommons' framework](https://cybercom-docs.readthedocs.io/en/latest/) for the ETAG gateway.
+These scripts will install dependencies (install_deps.sh - run this one first) and configure the underlying [cyberCommons' framework](https://cybercom-docs.readthedocs.io/en/latest/) (install.sh) for the ETAG gateway.
 These have been tested on Ubuntu 18.04 Linux.
 The installation creates the following directories:
 * /data/postgres
 * /opt/etag